 Writer's Guidelines and Upcoming Themes

 Thank you for your interest in writing for The Old Schoolhouse® Magazine (TOS), the premier publication of The Old Schoolhouse® Company, and the nation’s trade magazine for homeschool families.
 If desired, you may subscribe to get a feel for the rich content The Old Schoolhouse® provides within its pages: www.theoldschoolhouse.com.

-As the trade magazine for homeschooling, TOS has acquired a valued reputation as the quarterly (125-150 page) publication homeschoolers can trust.
+As the trade magazine for homeschooling, TOS has acquired a valued reputation as the quarterly (125–150 pages) publication homeschoolers can trust.
 Please query us with a well-structured article proposal that includes a catchy lead, a summary of the article (including approximate length and sidebar ideas), and appropriate details.
 Links to clips and portfolios are of assistance as well.
-Here are some helpful tips for success (How to write successfully for TOS).
+Here are some helpful tips for success (How to Write for TOS).

 Below is a list of the themes and special features for upcoming issues of The Old Schoolhouse® Magazine.
 If you would like to contribute an article about any of these topics, or if you would like to suggest additional topics that you would like to write about, please use the Query Submission button at the bottom of this page to share your ideas with the TOS editorial staff.